Warhammer

 Jaq relaxed; he hungered.

-Something I have neglected to mention is that this book sets itself in the middle of that unrealised spectrum of fiction where one end is books that feature lavish descriptions of feasts pretty often, and the other end food is barely mentioned outside of 'supper', 'breakfast' 'dried meat and bread'.
-No, in this book, you usually get told eaxactly what the characters are eating and it is usually weird but fancy shit.
+Something I have neglected to mention is that this book sets itself in the middle of that unrealised spectrum of fiction where one end is books that feature lavish descriptions of feasts and food pretty often, and at the other end food is barely mentioned outside of 'supper', 'breakfast' 'dried meat and bread'.
+No, in this book, you usually get told exactly what the characters are eating and it is usually weird but fancy shit.
 But you don't get told much about it, if anything at all.

 Anyhow, they reach a planet and go down, Meh'Lindi shifting into her genestealer hybrid form in the hopes of pretending to be a resident mutant to help them camoflage.
 Jaq also ponders that if the Emperor really is behind the Ordo Hydra, might it be one of two aspects unaware of each others doing, or perhaps even at war with each other, one insane and one not.
 The masters of the Hydra might even secretly suspect such.
 The Imperial Radch books by Anne Leckie dealt with this kind of idea of a ruler at war with themself as their main plot for its own setting, and I really liked those books.